Supported Return to Training (SuppoRTT)

-We are also currently unable to offer support to Trust Grade Doctors and Dental Trainees.however the principles of SuppoRTT are being widely followed across Trusts in the East Midlands so you may be able to access some benefits of the scheme in your Trust even if HEE-EM are unable to provide actual support.
+We are also currently unable to offer support to Trust Grade Doctors, Public Health and Dental Trainees.however the principles of SuppoRTT are being widely followed across Trusts in the East Midlands so you may be able to access some benefits of the scheme in your Trust even if HEE-EM are unable to provide actual support.

 As soon as you know you want to take time out, make an urgent appointment with your Educational Supervisor (or TPD's for GP Trainees) to discuss the situation with them.
 This should be no less than 3 months in advance (where appropriate).